-In order to increase the rate of completes achieved, a pre-notification letter was drafted.
+In order to increase the rate of completes achieved, a pre-notification letter was developed based on the 2018 letter.
 This letter provided basic information about the survey and was intended to help solicit response by building legitimacy.
-It included a contact number for Mark Noyes if individuals wanted to request more information.
-Roughly two dozen calls were generated by this, mostly individuals seeking to be removed from the sample.
+It included a contact number for Dr. Robertson if individuals wanted to request more information.
+It also provided a web address where respondents could learn about the survey, verify its legitimacy, sign up to participate or have their number remove from calling.